Glasgow North West (UK Parliament constituency)

-Glasgow North West is a constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
-It was first used at the 2005 general election.
+Glasgow North West was a constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
+It was first used at the 2005 general election and was abolished at the 2024 election, being replaced by Glasgow West.

 Boundaries

 The Glasgow City wards of Anniesland, Blairdardie, Drumry, Hayburn, Jordanhill, Knightswood Park, Knightswood South, Scotstoun, Summerhill, Victoria Park, and Yoker.

-Glasgow North West is one of seven constituencies covering the Glasgow City council area.
-All are entirely within the city area.
+Glasgow North West was one of seven constituencies covering the Glasgow City council area, all are entirely within the city area.

 Prior to the 2005 general election, the city area was covered by ten constituencies, of which two straddled boundaries with other council areas.
 The area of the North West constituency was covered by most of the Glasgow Anniesland constituency and part of the Glasgow Kelvin constituency.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes and renamed Glasgow West.

 Constituency profile

-Glasgow North West lies on the north bank of the River Clyde.
-It is a seat of contrasts, taking in affluent areas of Glasgow, such as Jordanhill and Scotstoun, as well as more deprived areas, such as the Drumchapel housing estate.
+Glasgow North West lay on the north bank of the River Clyde.
+It was a seat of contrasts, taking in affluent areas of Glasgow, such as Jordanhill and Scotstoun, as well as more deprived areas, such as the Drumchapel housing estate.
 The constituency was formerly a safe seat for the Labour Party.